 If you’re wanting to see Taos from the sky, might we suggest booking a hot air balloon tour with Eske’s Paradise Balloon.
 Let Eske’s fly you over the Rio Grande Gorge as you take in the desert views below.

 Setup camp at the alpine lake of Williams Lake.
 Sitting pretty at 11,000 ft, William Lake is a perfect place to camp for the evening.
 It’s an especially popular spot for those hiking up to Wheeler Peak as you pass Williams Lake on your way up to the summit.

 TIP: Your campsite must be 300 ft away from the water’s edge.
 There is also no facilities up there so you must bring everything you need with you.
 Check out camping gear and pack list

 When visiting Taos, understand you have two ways to get here 1) fly or 2) drive.

 If you’re looking to fly directly into Taos, there is good news for you!
 The nearest airport is located right in town.
-Taos Regional Airport offers direct flights via Taos Air from select cities like, Austin, Dallas, San Diego and Los Angeles.
+Taos Regional Airport offers direct flights via Taos Air from select cities like Austin, Dallas, San Diego, and Los Angeles.

-Outside of flying directly into Taos, your closet airports are Santa Fe Regional Airport (SAF) and Albuquerque International Airport (ABQ).
+Outside of flying directly into Taos, your closest airports are Santa Fe Regional Airport (SAF) and Albuquerque International Airport (ABQ).
 Once you arrive at either of these airports, you’ll need to rent a car and drive the remainder of the way.

 The area around Taos is stunning.
 Doesn’t matter if you’re coming North from Colorado, South from Albuquerque or East from Texas, the closer you get to Taos, the prettier it gets.